 READY, SET, QUIT!

-Breathe easy; take the first step!
+Start to breathe easy (literally), and take the first step!